Instant Pot Coconut Mahi Mahi

-Here’s how to make a delicious Instant Pot Coconut Mahi Mahi using fish, coconut milk, and chopped vegetables.
+Here’s how to make a delicious Instant Pot Mahi Mahi Stew using fish, coconut milk, and chopped vegetables.
 This easy and healthy dinner recipe can be made in just 25 minutes.
+This is a great recipe for busy weeknights.

-One of my favorite types of food to cook in the Instant Pot pressure cooker is fish and seafood.
+One of my favorite ingredients to cook in the Instant Pot pressure cooker is seafood.
 The fish always gets cooked perfectly without being overcooked.
+And, you can trap any “fishy” smell in the pot while its cooking to prevent stinking up your kitchen.

-This recipe is reminiscent of ones I’ve had while on vacation in Hawaii.
-Making it at home always brings back wonderful vacation memories.
+This fresh fish recipe is reminiscent of one I’ve had many times while on vacation in Hawaii.
+Making it at home always brings back wonderful tropical vacation memories.

-If you are new to cooking fish in the Instant Pot, then you’re going to love today’s recipe.
+If you are new to cooking fish in the Instant Pot, then you’re going to love this easy recipe.
 The tender and meaty Mahi Mahi gets cooked with flavorful coconut milk and tender vegetables.

 Served over white rice, brown rice, or cauliflower rice, this is a delicious dinner that you can get on the table in less than 30 minutes.